Mean Time Between Failure

 The key to tracking failures effectively is to keep it simple enough that people actually do it, but detailed enough to be useful later.

-Now, calculate how long the asset actually ran between failures.
-However, not in calendar days.
-We’re talking about actual runtime.
+Calculate how long the asset actually ran between failures.
+Not in calendar days, but in actual runtime.
 Only include the hours when the equipment was actively operating.

 - Scheduled maintenance windows